Ahmadam37/BookStore/README.md

 And you can sell a book with export an invoice.

-  - checking out if the quantity of books are avilibile.
+  - checking out the availability of books.
   - if the quantity of books are avilibile, you have to decrise the quantity of all books in the store.